microsoft/vsts-agent-docker/README.md

 - yarn 1.9.2

 ### `docker` images
 These derived images include a version of the Docker CLI and a compatible version of the Docker Compose CLI.
-This image cannot run most of the built-in VSTS build or release tasks but it can run tasks that invoke arbitrary Docker workloads.
+This image cannot run most of the built-in Azure Pipeline build or release tasks but it can run tasks that invoke arbitrary Docker workloads.

 These images do not run "Docker in Docker", but rather re-use the host instance of Docker.
 To ensure this works correctly, volume map the host's Docker socket into the container: